cmpprevot/Huenicorn/README.md

 Huenicorn is a free ambilight driver for Gnu/Linux.
 In other words, Huenicorn allows you to extend the colorful atmosphere of your computer screen to your Hue light bulbs in real-time.
-Huenicorn provides a simple web interface to assign specific portions of screen to the light bulbs you desire and save the settings for a further entertainment session.
+Huenicorn provides a simple web interface to assign specific portions of screen to the light bulbs you desire and save the settings for further entertainment sessions.

 ### Screenshot